-Location: On Golden Lantern near Dana Point Harbor.
+Directions to Shipwreck Park in Dana Point: On Golden Lantern near Dana Point Harbor.
 Take the Beach Cities exit from Interstate 5 and head up the hill from Dana Point Harbor on Pacific Coast Highway.
 Turn right on Golden Lantern and the park is ahead on the right past La Cresta.
-Again, this one is not on the map – so use my MAP TO SHIPWRECK PARK IN DANA POINT
+Again, this one is not named on the Google Maps and there is no official address other than: “Corner of Golden Lantern and La Cresta” – so use my MAP TO SHIPWRECK PARK IN DANA POINT

 - Close to the beach always gets high ratings from me!
 It was close to 100 degrees at our house and I felt like I needed a jacket with the cool breezes at this park.

-- Drop down a level to the playground structures where caregivers can sit along the concrete wall to see the children playing.
+- You can sit along the concrete wall to supervise the children playing.

 - NO restrooms.